vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 }
 ```

 We can't expose SwiftUI view `MainUI` directly into Obj-C world.
 That's why we need to wrap it into `MainView` which can be used in VST Host environment.
-Here how `MainView` exposed to Obj-C. It has method `setGain` and callback `onDidChange` which together allow to keep plug-in UI and VST Host state in sync.
+Here is how `MainView` exposed to Obj-C. It has method `setGain` and callback `onDidChange` which together allow to keep plug-in UI and VST Host in sync.

 ```objc
 SWIFT_CLASS_NAMED("MainView")